jeffbass/imagezmq/README.rst

 **The third test** runs a different pair of sending / receiving programs.
-The program on the Raspberry Pi captures images from the PiCamera at up to 32 frames a second and **compresses them to jpeg form** before sending them via **imagezmq** to the Mac.
+The program on the Raspberry Pi captures images from the PiCamera at up to 32 frames a second and **compresses them to jpeg form** before sending them via **imageZMQ** to the Mac.
 The receiving program on the Mac converts the jpg compressed frames back to OpenCV images and displays them as a continuous video stream.
 This jpeg compression can greatly reduce the network load of sending many images from multiple sources.